 Popcorn is always a fun snack and a crowd favorite.
 The best part is it’s completely customizable.
 Plus, it’s also the best excuse to binge-watch a new series.

 Popcorn is a low-calorie and high-density snack.
 So, if you’re in the mood for a quick bite, popcorn is a great choice.
 It’s high-fiber, easy to make, and only has 30 to 50 calories per cup.
-If you’re craving something sweet and salty, you can even throw in a couple of dark chocolate pieces like we mentioned above to get the ultimate flavor in one bite!
+If you’re craving something sweet and salty, you can even throw in a couple of dark chocolate pieces or chocolate chips like we mentioned above to get the ultimate flavor in one bite!
 If you’re looking to make it a bit more filling, add in cashews or almond slivers.

 Hard Boiled Eggs